GluuFederation/docs-clustermgr-prod/docs/source/installation/index.md

 sudo pip install --upgrade setuptools influxdb psutil
 ```

-Default-jre is for license requirements.
+`default-jre` is for license requirements.
 It is not necessary if Java is already installed.

 ### Install the Package